-When it’s hot outside and you need a caffeine boost while cooling down, keep these 3 ingredient small batch Iced Coffee Popsicles in your freezer to get you through the day.
+When it’s hot outside and you need a caffeine boost to cool down, keep these 3 ingredient small batch Iced Coffee Popsicles in your freezer to get you through the day.
 It’s a cup of coffee in frozen form and makes roughly 4 pops.

 Items you will need (affiliate links):